 One or more protection groups, as above, installed at one terminal of a power system Element, typically a transmission line.

-QUALIFIED CAPACITY (as defined in Section I of the ISO-NE Tariff)
+QUALIFIED CAPACITY (as defined in Section I of the Tariff)

 Qualified Capacity is the amount of capacity a resource may provide in the Summer or Winter in a Capacity Commitment Period, as determined in the Forward Capacity Market qualification processes.

-RESOURCE (as defined in Section I of the ISO-NE Tariff)
+RESOURCE (as defined in Section I of the Tariff)

-Resource means a generating unit, a Dispatchable Asset Related Demand, an External Resource or an External Transaction.
+Resource means a generating unit, a Dispatchable Asset Related Demand, an External Resource, or an External Transaction.

-SIGNIFICANT ADVERSE IMPACT (Based on Section I.3.9 of the Tariff and Planning Procedure 5-3)
+SIGNIFICANT ADVERSE IMPACT (Based on Section I.3.9 of the Tariff and PP 5-3)

-A change to the transmission system that increases the flow in an Element by at least two percent of the Element’s rating and that causes that flow to exceed that Element’s appropriate thermal rating by more than two percent.
-The appropriate thermal rating is the normal rating with all lines in service and the long time emergency or short time emergency rating after a contingency (See Section 3.1.13).
+A change to the transmission system that increases the flow in an Element by at least two percent (2%) of the Element’s rating and that causes that flow to exceed that Element’s appropriate thermal rating by more than two percent (2%).
+The appropriate thermal rating is the normal rating with all lines in service and the long time emergency or short time emergency rating after a contingency (See Section 3.1.1).